tedneward/Worldspine-DnD5e/Classes/Cleric/index.md

     npc.append(Action("Divine Intervention", "Describe the assistance you seek, and roll percentile dice.
 If you roll a number equal to or lower than your cleric level, your deity intervenes.
 The DM chooses the nature of the intervention; the effect of any cleric spell or cleric domain spell would be appropriate.
 If your deity intervenes, you can't use this feature again for 7 days.
 Otherwise, you can use it again after you finish a long rest.", "long rest or 7 days") )

 def level20(npc):
-    npc.replace("Divine Intervention", Action("Divine Intervention", "Describe the assistance you seek, and your deity intervenes.
+    npc.replace(Action("Divine Intervention", "Describe the assistance you seek, and your deity intervenes.
 The DM chooses the nature of the intervention; the effect of any cleric spell or cleric domain spell would be appropriate.
 Afterwards, you can't use this feature again for 7 days.", "7 days") )
 ```